EmanuelBender/GoogleSheet_Inventory_System/README.md

 - Detect more stores (only works with stores that have const product IDs)  <br>
 - create PCBway/Aisler/JLCPCB integration > auto create Profile from PCB manufacturer invoice and/or BOM > auto build profile <br>
 - auto import and sort unknown new items. (from invoice?) <br>
-- data entry helper - new unknown items data entry prompt, multiple items at once - update and sort when done
+- data entry helper > new unknown items data entry prompt, multiple items at once > update and sort when done <br>
+- Projects: build a collection of Profiles (some parts already implemented, might take out) <br>

 </p>